Degenerate coupled-cluster theory: Numerical Tests

 \subsubsection{CH$_2$}

-The vertical excitation energies of the CH$_2$ molecule,\cite{hirata_eomcc} a twelve-electron system in the frozen core and virtual approximation, are computed by $\Delta$CC and other methods, using the singlet HF reference (note that the ground state is triplet).
+The vertical excitation energies of the CH$_2$ molecule,\cite{hirata_eomcc} a twelve-electron system in the frozen core and virtual approximation, are computed by $\Delta$CC and other methods, using the singlet HF reference (note that the true ground state is triplet).
 The results are shown in Fig.\ \ref{fig:CH2_excited}.
 They reinforce the general performance trends observed for CH$^+$ in Sec.\ \ref{sec:CH+}.

 CIS $=$ EOM-CCS lack two-electron excitation roots (open circles), but they are impressively accurate for one-electron excitations (filled circles).
-CISD overestimates excessively all shown excitation energies (errors of $\approx1.5$ eV), suggesting that it may be treating the ground state favorably at the expense of excited states.
+CISD overestimates excessively all shown excitation energies (errors of approximately $1.5$ eV).
 EOM-CCSD does not have this problem and is nearly exact for one-electron excitations.
 However, for two-electron excitations, it has errors sometimes in excess of 1 eV.

 $\Delta$CCS has roots for all excited states, but its excitation energies do not seem useful (and are challenging to assign for highly degenerate references). $\Delta$CCSD is as accurate as EOM-CCSD for one-electron excitations and distinctly superior to the latter for two-electron excitations. $\Delta$CCSD is practically converged at the FCI limits for all shown excitation energies, and is, therefore, an attractive alternative to EOM-CCSD.
-Its relative pros and cons are listed in Sec.\ \ref{sec:EOMCC}.

-The SUMRCC methods behave nearly identically as the $\Delta$CC methods except at the singles-only level.
-The fact that black-box $\Delta$CC theory produces essentially the same accurate results (except at the $\Delta$CCS level) as the more general, but expert method like SUMRCC theory underscores the practical utility of the former.
+The QCC methods behave nearly identically as the $\Delta$CC methods except at the singles-only level.
+The fact that black-box $\Delta$CC theory produces essentially the same accurate results (except at the $\Delta$CCS level) as the slightly more general, but non-black-box QCC theory underscores the practical utility of the former.

-$\Delta$MP1 has roots for all excitations, whose numerical values seem reasonable if not superior to CIS = EOM-CCS. $\Delta$MP2 tends to underestimate all excitation energies, which are corrected systematically by $\Delta$MP3 and onward except for at least two sets of two-electron excitations where the perturbation series quickly diverge.
-In fact, it almost appears a rule than an exception that perturbation series that initially converge turn to diverge eventually,\cite{olsen_mp} making it crucial to perform infinite diagram summation as realized in the form of $\Delta$CC theory.
+$\Delta$MP1 has roots for all excitations, whose numerical values seem reasonable if not superior to CIS = EOM-CCS. $\Delta$MP2 tends to underestimate all excitation energies, which are corrected systematically by $\Delta$MP3 and onward except for at least two sets of two-electron excitations where the perturbation series oscillate wildly.
+In fact, it is almost a rule than an exception that perturbation series that initially appear to converge turn to diverge eventually,\cite{olsen_mp} making it crucial to perform infinite diagram summation.
+This is realized by $\Delta$CC theory.